mcdonc/.nixconfig/videos/gotchas/script.rst

 =======

-When you package software for Nix, there are a few gotchas that you really must be aware of to save your sanity.
+When you package software for Nix, there are a few gotchas that you really must be aware of to preserve your sanity.

 The ``sha256`` / ``hash`` Argument to a Fetcher is a Cache Key
 --------------------------------------------------------------